Master of Arts in Nonprofit Management and Leadership

 Students with a BSW earned from a CSWE-accredited program (within five years of admission) seeking admission into the Advanced Standing Full-Time program can only enroll in the Fall semester (beginning in August).

-Yes, the UGA Gwinnett Campus in Lawrenceville, Ga., is geared especially for people who have been and are currently working in the human services in the Atlanta Metropolitan region.
+Yes, the Extended-Time MSW Program (formerly the Part-Time MSW Program) at the UGA Gwinnett Campus in Lawrenceville, Ga., is geared especially for people who have been and are currently working in the human services in the Atlanta Metropolitan region.

-No. You must indicate which of the two programs (full or part-time) you are applying for, on the MSW application.
+No. You must indicate which of the two programs (full or extended-time) you are applying for, on the MSW application.
 You may only apply for admission to one program.

 In order for the BSW to qualify an applicant for admission into the advanced standing program, the following conditions must be met:

-If your average social work classes do not meet this minimum, or if your BSW was obtained over five years ago, you may still be accepted but only to the Full-Time Regular Progam and not to the Advanced Standing program.
-Having a BSW earned within the five year limit does not prevent you from admission to the regular program of study.
+If your average social work classes do not meet this minimum, or if your BSW was obtained over five years ago you may still be accepted, but only to the Full-Time progam and not to the Advanced Standing program.
+Earning a BSW degree within the five year limit does not prevent you from admission to the regular program of study.
 However, you must specifically request this option.
-Exceptions to the five year rule are BSW’s who have worked in a social work setting which includes MSW staff and professional learning experiences.
+Exceptions to the five year rule are BSWs who have worked in a social work setting, which includes MSW staff and professional learning experiences.
 The limit for those applicants is ten years.

 Full-time, Regular Program, is about 2 years: 2 semesters during each of 2 academic years.
 Summer attendance is optional, but it does not shorten the program.